-SDTI is procuring 45 LRVs known as SD10 project (Car Nos.
+SDTI is procuring 47 LRVs known as SD10 project (Car Nos.
 5046-5093) to replace the current SD-100 models cars which will be retired from revenue service.
-The vehicles are the same as the SD9 project vehicles and uses the same safety certification plan as was approved for the SD9 project.
-The procurement process began September 2020 with an expected schedule completion and acceptance of all 47 LRVs by late 2023.
+The vehicles are the same as the SD9 project vehicles and uses the same safety certification plan approved by Resolution ST-217 (10/11/18) for the SD9 project.
+The procurement process began September

+2020 with an expected schedule completion and acceptance of all 47 LRVs by late 2023.
 As Siemens cars are delivered on-site at the SDTI Yard, they will undergo commissioning and dynamics tests.
-Staff will participate in the acceptance testing throughout the procurement process and to date has accepted five LRVs for revenue service.
+Staff will participate in the acceptance testing throughout the procurement process and to date has accepted 14 LRVs for revenue service.